rudolfwilliam/DeepBC/README.md

 You can reproduce the table from the paper by running the corresponding modules as described in `TABLE_GUIDE.md`.
 To evaluate the different metods (to obtain the scores), run

 ```
-python -m celeba.eval.evaluate_metrics
+python -m deepbc.celeba.eval.evaluate_metrics
 ```

 ## Structural Causal Model (SCM) Training

-If you would like to retrain the models that are inside of the structural causal models, run the modules `$.scm.scripts.train_flows` and `$.scm.scripts.train_vae`, where `$` must be replaced by either `morphomnist` or `celeba`.
+If you would like to retrain the models that are inside of the structural causal models, run the modules `deepbc.$.scm.scripts.train_flows` and `deepbc.$.scm.scripts.train_vae`, where `$` must be replaced by either `morphomnist` or `celeba`.
 E.g., for `morphomnist`, run

 ```
-python -m morphomnist.scm.scripts.train_flows
+python -m deepbc.morphomnist.scm.scripts.train_flows

-python -m morphomnist.scm.scripts.train_vae
+python -m deepbc.morphomnist.scm.scripts.train_vae
 ```

 VAEs may be trained either on CPU or (potentially multiple) GPUs.
 Training the flows on GPU may result in an error.
-If you would like to work with the newly trained models rather than the old ones, it is important to first delete the old ones that are stored in `./$/scm/trained_models/checkpoints`.
+If you would like to work with the newly trained models rather than the old ones, it is important to first delete the old ones that are stored in `./deepbc/$/scm/trained_models/checkpoints`.
 All scripts are set up such that they simply take the parameters of any file whose name starts with the according model name.

 ## How to Cite